 Clawing Through The Wolverine (2013)

-After rewatching it while living here, the scene that annoyed me most involved food.
-Hugh Jackman’s character committed the ultimate faux pas when he stuck his chopsticks in the rice.
-Who does that?
-It turns out that Wolverine does and he was promptly scolded like a child by Mariko.
+After rewatching it while living in Japan, I cringed at the one-dimensional yakuza and short-skirted ninja girls.
+Yet, the scene that annoyed me most was Wolverine’s ultimate dining faux pas.
+He stuck his chopsticks in rice.
+Maybe this has launched the thousands of screaming YouTubers who vlog about “10 things not to do in Japan?”
 Of course, sticking chopsticks upright in rice brings up funeral imagery and should be avoided.
 I just hate being hit on the head with this rare case scenario.
+Who sticks their chopsticks in rice?

 Peer pressure was the reason I watched Fast & Furious: Tokyo Drift in 2006.
 Dedication to this article is why I rewatched it 14 years later.
 Still now, cars mean nothing to me, so my only real interest the first time I saw it was the fact that it showed Tokyo and the Tokyo underworld.
-Now, I have no desire to keep watching this kind of movie.
+Living in Tokyo, I had lost even the last morsel of interest.

 Surprisingly, Kill Bill: Volume 1 was a movie I enjoyed both in 2004 and 2020.
 Maybe my expectations were lowered as it didn’t promise to give an insight into Japan.
 Furthermore, it had an action-packed fast-paced storyline that was enjoyable regardless of location.
-Finally, there was some fluent and believable Japanese spoken, so kudos for that.
+Finally, it scores well on authenticity as the restaurant was modeled on the Gonpachi izakaya in Tokyo.

 It’s understandable that Western films about Japan or taking place in Japan usually only scratch the surface.
 They were not made for people living here, but for audiences with limited knowledge of the country.
 All the characters in these films travel briefly to Japan and experience it as any newcomer would.
-I was once someone interested in the country before settling in Tokyo.
+A jumble of flashing neon, salarymen in Shinjuku and sushi joints.
+For someone interested in Japan, as I was at the time, that was a fun lens to look through.
 Now I’m a Tokyoite and these films are no longer for me.
 Ultimately, that’s OK.
-Afterall, there’s always Ghibli.
+We all like what speaks to us at the moment.

 Let us entertain you further: